singingwolfboy/netlify-home/_posts/2015-10-15-a-step-by-step-guide-pelican-on-netlify.md

 Today, we're going to look at how to host a website built with [Pelican](http://getpelican.com) on netlify, including setting up continuous deployment.

 Let's start from scratch.
-If you already have a Pelican site set up, you can skip straight to the [Connecting to netlify]({{ page.url }}#netlifystart) section.
+If you already have a Pelican site set up, you can skip straight to the [Connecting to Git](#gitstart) or [Connecting to netlify](#netlifystart) sections.

 <!-- excerpt -->